 What are Invasive Species (and Why do I Care?)

 Invasive species are any nonnative species that compete with indigenous fauna and flora to the detriment of the local ecosystem.
 According to The National Wildlife Federation, “invasive species are among the leading threats to native wildlife.”
-The Chinese Privet (Ligustrum sinense) is but one example of exotic flora that endanger Carolina plant life.
+The Chinese Privet (Ligustrum sinense) is but one example of exotic flora that endangers Carolina plant life.
 You’re probably familiar with a few of them: from the forest floor to the canopies above, Kudzu vines crawl, choking out the Virginia Creeper.
-Queen Anne’s Lace, Mimosa and Hairy Jointgrass (gross name, bud) … all of these plants are on NC Invasive Species Most Wanted List.
+Queen Anne’s Lace, Mimosa, and Hairy Jointgrass (gross name, bud) … all of these plants are on NC Invasive Species Most Wanted List.

 So why should you care?
-Say you’re barreling down the Capital Area’s greenway on your ten-speed, living your best life and enjoying a fluke day of sunshine amidst the Carolina winter.
+Say you’re barreling down the Capital Area’s greenway on your ten-speed, living your best life, and enjoying a fluke day of sunshine amidst the Carolina winter.
 The pavement is cool to the touch, damp from last night’s rain, but still safe for the prudent biker so long as you have a clear view of the road ahead.

 That’s when tragedy strikes: you’re rolling down a hill behind NCMA, when suddenly—Oh no! —a monoculture of Ligustrum sinense has overgrown a bend in the trail!
 Now your visibility’s zilch, safety’s zero, and for all you know, a family of four is fanned out on the other side of the curve!
-Your well-being and the well-being of others has just been compromised by an invasive species.
+Your well-being and the well-being of others have just been compromised by an invasive species.

 How do Invasive Species Affect Biodiversity Along NC Trails?